 - The NOAA Mauna Loa Atmospheric Observatory

-- The Mauna Kea Observatories' Visitor Information Center
+- The Mauna Kea Observatories' Onizuka Visitor Information Center

-Travel is from March 17 - 26.
-We arrive and depart from the Hilo International Airport.
-Transportation is by rental vehicle.
+Travel is from January 8 - 21.
+We arrive at the Kahului Airport (Maui) and depart from the Honolulu International Airport.
+Transportation is by rental vehicle and inter-island flight.
 Lodging is a combination of tent camping in improved campsites and hostels.
-Breakfasts and lunches are provided, as are most dinners.
+Most meals are provided.

 The "hill of refuge" at Puuhonua o Honaunau

 This program is open to all highly academically motivated University of Maryland undergraduates who are seeking a life-changing experience in a unique learning environment, however space is very limited, so we expect applications to be competitive.
 Students must have a strong interest in biological, physical, or environmental sciences.